SBCV/RepositoryPatcher/README.md

 ## Apply a set of patch files to the target repository

-Before you apply the patches, ensure that the target repository is up-to-date and the `main` branch is active.
-Note: the `apply_patches.sh` script will add new branches in the target repository as needed.
+Before you apply the patches, ensure that the `main` branch of target repository is active and up-to-date (e.g. `HEAD` should point to the latest commit).
+Reason: the `apply_patches.sh` script adds a new branch (based on the current state of the `main` branch) and checkouts the desired commit (see below).

+To configure the main branch as described above on the command line (WARNING: `reset --hard HEAD` will PERMANENTLY DELETE modifications in the current branch) you might want to use:
 ```
 cd $PathToTargetRepository
 git reset --hard HEAD
 git switch main
 git pull
 ```

 Finally, apply the patches with the following command.
 Possible values for `<options>` are `--reject` and --`3way`.
 The value for `<target_commit_hash>` is optional.
 ```
 $PathToRepositoryPatcher/apply_patches.sh <tool> <options> $PathToTargetRepository <compatible_commit_hash> <target_commit_hash>